Watch it crumble, watch it break, but we’ll show you how to fix it, for goodness’ sake! Know how do you fix a slime that breaks apart below.

-How to make slime
+How to Make Slime

 Understanding Why the Slime Breaks

 There are a few reasons that make your slime hard or rubbery.
-One of the most common ones is a high quantity of starch in your slime.
+One of the most common ones is a high quantity of activators in your slime.
 Making slime is all about science.
-The proportions of the ingredients being used to make the slime are crucial as well.
-Adding less starch can result in a starchy and sticky slime, which is hard to use.
+The proportions of the ingredients that you use to make the slime are crucial as well.
+Adding a less amount of activator can result in a starchy and sticky slime, which is hard to use.

 2. Evaporation of water

 Over some time, the water content of the slime evaporates, leaving a hard plastic residue behind.
-The best way to prevent this is to store your slime in a zip lock pouch and then seal it in an airtight container.
+The best way to prevent this is to store your slime in a zip-lock pouch and then seal it in an airtight container.

 How Do You Fix Slime That Breaks Apart

-- Submerge your slime in hot water (the quantity of water depends on the amount of slime you have) and stir to soften it.
+Submerge your slime in hot water (the quantity of water depends on the amount of slime you have) and stir to soften it.
 Add a few pumps of available shaving foam to your slime and knead thoroughly to get the gooey texture back.

-- Another secure method to fix your slime is to mix a tablespoon of body lotion and a tablespoon of hand sanitizer in a bowl with your slime and knead thoroughly to soften it.
+Another secure method to fix your slime is to mix a tablespoon of body lotion and a tablespoon of hand sanitizer in a bowl with your slime and knead thoroughly to soften it.
 Increase the amount of lotion and hand sanitizer depending on the quantity of your slime.